thecrogers/Go_ADT/README.md

 Single Linked List

 TODO: <br>
-type check, and convert data sent into ADT with refelct pkg
+type check and convert data sent into ADT with refelct pkg

 The goal implementation will look something like one of the following